Relax: These Things Are Cheaper Once You Retire

 1. Dining out

-Savings: 10-25% off meals plus a free drink or appetizer
+- Savings: 10-25% off meals and/or free drinks and appetizers

 Next: Tax season isn’t so horrible.

 - Savings: an additional $1,300 on the standard deduction (for taxpayers over 65 years old)

 - Top spot: Tax Counseling for the Elderly provides free tax assistance to people 60 and older via IRS-certified volunteers.

 After you retire, you’ll likely pay less in taxes every year.
 For starters, you won’t pay into Social Security and Medicare.
 Whether you choose to itemize or take the standard deduction, you’ll get a sizable cut.
 You may also be eligible for an added elderly or disabled tax credit.